abe33/changelog-gen/README.md

 In a git project directory that contains a `package.json` file:

-`changelog` - Will generates a markdown changelog from the latest available tag or from the first commit if no tags are available.
+`changelog_gen` - Will generates a markdown changelog from the latest available tag or from the first commit if no tags are available.

 In a git project  directory that doesn't contain a `package.json` file:

-`changelog --repo {REPO_URL}` - Will generates a markdown changelog from the latest available tag or from the first commit if no tags are available.
+`changelog_gen --repo {REPO_URL}` - Will generates a markdown changelog from the latest available tag or from the first commit if no tags are available.
 All the generated links to issues and commits will be constructed using the passed-in `{REPO_URL}`.

 ### Specifying The Commits Range

 You can specify the commit range using the `--start` and `--end` options such as:

-- `changelog --start TAIL` - Will start with the root commit in the current commit ancestors.
+- `changelog_gen --start TAIL` - Will start with the root commit in the current commit ancestors.
-- `changelog --start {TAG}` - Will start with the first commit after the given `{TAG}`.
+- `changelog_gen --start {TAG}` - Will start with the first commit after the given `{TAG}`.
-- `changelog --start {SHA}` - Will start at the first commit after the last tag before the specified commit.
+- `changelog_gen --start {SHA}` - Will start at the first commit after the last tag before the specified commit.
 Meaning that if the commit specified with the given `{SHA}` is positionned 3 commits after the `v0.0.1` tag, the range will spans `(v0.0.1 + 1commit)..HEAD`.
-- `changelog --start v0.0.1 --end v0.0.2` - Will spans only the commits between these two tags.
+- `changelog_gen --start v0.0.1 --end v0.0.2` - Will spans only the commits between these two tags.

 ## Configuration